-Nowadays students are suffering from various mental stresses.
+Nowadays students suffer from various mental stresses.
 In this digital world, so many people easily believe in fake news or fake people.
-And when they saw someone achievements they feel depressed.
-They start to blame themselves for not doing great work.
-They start thinking they are dumb and intelligence is natural talent.
-This can leads students to avoid challenges and give up before trying.
-Student’sbeliefs about intelligence have important consequences for how they experience school and how they respond to adversity.
+And when they see someone’s achievements they feel depressed.
+They start blaming themselves for not doing great work.
+They start thinking they are dumb and intelligence is a natural talent.
+This can lead students to avoid challenges and give up before trying.
+Students' beliefs about intelligence have important consequences for how they experience school and how they respond to adversity.
 There are two types of mindsets.
 When students hold a fixed mindset school can be the worst place to go because they think they are not intelligent.
-Students who hold a growth mindset they experience school as an exciting place to grow.
+Students who hold a growth mindset experience school as an exciting place to grow.

 In this blog, I will explain to you the importance of the growth mindset

 There are two types of mindsets.
 The fixed mindset and the growth mindset.
 These mindsets play a very important role in building our life and the capacity to learn.